 - 10 mg per kilogram of total impurities in the foam if the foam contains perflurooctane sulfanate (PFOS) and perfluorohexane sulfonate (PFHxS).

 Refer to the guidance on disposal of PFAS firefighting foam and identifying and testing PFAS firefighting foam for more information.

 - PFAS-containing firefighting foams will be gradually replaced with appropriate alternatives over time to help minimise risk to the environment.

-The Protection of the Environment Operations (General) Amendment (PFAS Firefighting Foam) Regulation 2021 (the Amendment Regulation) represents the first step taken by the NSW Government to limit the use of products containing PFAS in alignment with the National PFAS Position Statement.
+Chapter 9, Part 5 of the Protection of the Environment Operations (General) Regulation 2022 (the Regulation) represents the first step taken by the NSW Government to limit the use of products containing PFAS in alignment with the National PFAS Position Statement.

 The National PFAS Position Statement